JamesB0T/Windsensor_WiFi_1000/README.md

-## The Windsensor WiFi 1000 is a OpenSource project to build windsensor for sailboats with 3D printer parts and a ESP8266
+## The Windsensor WiFi 1000 is an OpenSource project to build a wind transducer for sailboats using 3D printer parts and an ESP8266 microcontroller

-My windsensor was defect in the last winter time 2018 by a big storm in Netherlands.
-I needed a new windsensor for my small sailboat.
+My wind transducer got damaged in winter 2017/2018 by a big storm in Netherlands.
+I needed a new transducer for my small sailboat.
 It is a Dehlya 22.
-I seached a interesting and usefully project for my new 3D printer.
-At first I try to build the hemispheric parts and the rotor.
-After successfully 3D printing I was amazed about the good quality and mechanical precision.
-My printer is a low cost Chinise model JGAurora in prusa design.
+At the same time I was looking for an interesting and useful project for my new 3D printer.
+At first I tried to build the hemispheric parts and the rotor.
+After successful 3D printing I was amazed about the good quality and mechanical precision.
+My printer is a low cost Chinese model JGAurora in prusa design.
 At this point I started my project with the windsensor and I designed all parts in 3D for my printer.

-For designing i take the online CAD program [Onshape](https://www.onshape.com).
+For designing I use the online CAD program [Onshape](https://www.onshape.com).
 It is easy, powerfull and innovative.
-You only need a PC and a web browser with 3D function (Web GL).
+You just need a PC and a web browser with 3D function (Web GL).
 You find my project under the term "windsensor".
-Copy it in your own work place and you can view and modify the 3D model.
+Copy it to your own workplace so you can view and modify the 3D model.

-The windsensor based on a [patent](Patents/US5231876.pdf) from PeetBros Inc. The patent has expired and everyone can use it.
-The function is very simple and use two reed magnet sensors for wind speed and wind direction.
-I modified the circuit and changed the sensors to two hall sensors.
-A ESP8266-E12 measure two time values from both sensors and calculate the wind speed and wind direction.The operating principle is very simple and tricky.
-It is a perfect solution of simplicity and function and a good base for the ESP8266.
+This windsensor is based on a [patent](Patents/US5231876.pdf) from Peet Bros Inc. The patent has expired and everyone can use it.
+The function is very simple using two reed magnet sensors to detect wind speed and wind direction.
+I modified the circuit and used two hall sensors instead.
+An ESP8266-E12 microcontroller processes readings from both sensors and calculates wind speed and wind direction.
+The operating principle is amazingly simple and smart.
+It is a perfect combination of simplicity and effectiveness and poses an attractive task for the ESP8266 microcontroller.

-If you want to help or you think the project is usefully then you can donate.
+If you like to help or consider this project useful, please donate.
 Thanks for your support!

 ![Donate](Pictures/Donate.gif)